-The Home Purchase Rehabilitation Pilot Program provides applicants under the DHCD’s suite of Home Purchase Assistance Programs an additional option for becoming first-time homebuyers.
+The Home Purchase Rehabilitation Program provides applicants under the DHCD’s suite of Home Purchase Assistance Programs an additional option for becoming first-time homebuyers.

 The purpose of the program is to allow first-time homebuyers in the District to purchase homes that require limited repairs to address health, safety and building code violations.
-This program enables the use of the Federal Housing Administration’s (FHA) 203(k) Streamline Rehabilitation Program as a first trust lending product, in conjunction with an HPAP or other DHCD purchase assistance second trust loans.
+This program enables the use of the Federal Housing Administration’s (FHA) 203(k) Streamline Rehabilitation Program as a first trust lending product, in conjunction with an HPAP or other DHCD purchase assistance second trust loan.
 Applicants will receive a combined purchase money loan for acquisition and repairs (limited to the 203(k) guidelines) from the first trust lender.
-The HPAP or other DHCD program loans will continue to be a second trust loan for gap financing and closing cost assistance.
+The HPAP or other DHCD program will be a second trust loan for gap financing and closing cost assistance.
 The applicant must meet all DHCD eligibility requirements.

 The minimum rehabilitation loan for the FHA 203(k) streamline is $5,000 and the maximum is $35,000.
 The limited repairs must be completed within six (6) months of the loan closing date when a Home Quality Inspection (HQI) is due.